Table of Contents[Hide][Show]

 8. Dumbo the Flying Elephant

 Slow your spinning down a bit and enjoy Dumbo the Flying Elephant in Storybook Circus.
-This attraction is another example of “waiting is half the fun” because of the indoor playground in the queue.
-It might be difficult to tear the kids away from all the fun to actually ride the ride, so take those moment to recharge those parent batteries!
+This attraction is another example of “waiting is half the fun” because of the indoor play area in the queue.
+It might be difficult to tear the kids away from all the fun to actually ride the ride, so take those moments to recharge those parent batteries!

 9. Tomorrowland Speedway

-My girls have always loved the Tomorrowland Speedway.
-Although a height requirement to drive solo, little ones who are 32 inches high can drive with someone over 54 inches high in the passenger seat.
-The thrill on your little one’s face will be priceless as they race their fellow competitors around the track.
-Don’t worry, though, as the speed limit of seven miles per hour won’t put anyone in harm’s way!
+The first time my girls rode the Tomorrowland Speedway, they were hooked.
+Although there is a height requirement to drive solo, little ones who are 32 inches high can drive with a passenger who is at least 54 inches tall.
+The thrill on your little one’s face will be priceless as she races her fellow competitors around the track.
+Don’t worry, though; the speed limit of seven miles per hour won’t put anyone in harm’s way!

 10. Buzz Lightyear’s Space Ranger Spin